DelNov/T-Flows/readme.md

 - [GMSH](https://gmsh.info)
 - any other free or commercial mesh generator exporting ANSYS' ```.msh``` format
-- visualization software which can read ```.vtu``` file format such as [Paraview](https://www.paraview.org/) or [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit), or any tool which can read .vtu file format
+- visualization software which can read ```.vtu``` file format such as [ParaView](https://www.paraview.org/) or [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit), or any tool which can read .vtu file format
 - [OpenMPI](https://www.open-mpi.org/) installation (mpif90 for compilation and mpirun for parallel processing)

 T-Flows is, in essence, the flow solver without any graphical user interface (GUI).
 Although it comes with its own mesh generator, it is very rudimentary and an external software, either free or commercial, would be highly desirable for meshing of complex computational domains.
 We regularly use GMSH and would highly recommend it for its inherent scipting ability, but if you have access to any commercial mesh generator which can export meshes in ANSYS' ```.msh``` (and .cas, this should be checked) format, that would just fine.
 Having no GUI, T-Flows relies on external tools for visualisation of results.
-The results are saved in ```.vtu```, Paraview's unstructured data format, and any visualisation software which can read that format is highly desirable for post-processing of results.
+The results are saved in ```.vtu```, ParaView's unstructured data format, and any visualisation software which can read that format is highly desirable for post-processing of results.

 From its beginnings, T-Flows was developed for parallel execution with Message Passing Interface (MPI).
 If you inted to run it on parallel computational platforms, you will also need an installation of OpenMPI on your system.